elseyhub/elseyhub/README.md

  🚀 Technical Architect  | 👑 Royalty by Design

-I am a **Computer Science and IT student** driven by the logic of systems
+I am a **Applied Computer Science and IT student** driven by the logic of systems

 🧠 Philosophy & Principles